nlina-0/portfolio-2024/README.md

 ## Purpose

-The purpose of this portfolio website is (use as a contact point…) that can be shared with potential employers.
-It contains content about myself as a growing web development professional, my education and career history, and my contact information.
-Displays my skills through the build of the website itself.

 The purpose of this online portfolio is to provide information about myself as an aspiring web developer.
-It will contain information about my skills, interests, professional knowledge and a showcase of work.
+It will contain content about my education and career history, skills and interests, as well as professional knowledge and a showcase of work.
+The website itself will also act as a demonstration of my skills.

 ## Target Audience

+The target audience for this online portfolio would be potential employers that include:

-- Potential Employers
+- Senior developers
+- Chief technical officers
-- IT recruitment
+- IT recruitment agencies

 ## Site Map

+- A navigation bar sits at the top of the website which allows users to navigate to the home, about, work and blog index page.
+This navigation bar remains consistent across all pages when in tablet and desktop display mode.
+- When in mobile display, the navigation is displayed as an icon that links to a separate page that displays options to move to the home, about, work and blog index page.
+- The blog index has a list of links with a publish date and title, each link leads to separate blog posts.
+- The work page has a resume button linking to a PDF file that opens in a new tab.

 <img src="docs/sitemap.png" alt="site map">